ais-one/cookbook/README.md

 ## Resuable JS frameworks how to...

 - updateable template design
-  - exclude configurable files from repo (e.g. .env), but include sample config files (e.g. .env.sample)
+  - exclude configurable files from repo (e.g. .env), but include sample (e.g. .env.sample)
-  - create an folder where all custom code is placed, framework must not touch anything inside this folder
+  - create folder where all userland code is placed, template must NOT touch this folder

 - app based on updateable templates
 1. clone template repo